trizen/youtube-viewer/README.md

 See also: [#285](https://github.com/trizen/youtube-viewer/issues/285), [#308](https://github.com/trizen/youtube-viewer/issues/308).

-### STRAW-VIEWER

-[straw-viewer](https://github.com/trizen/straw-viewer) is a fork of `youtube-viewer`, which uses the [API](https://github.com/iv-org/documentation/blob/master/API.md) of [invidio.us](https://invidio.us/), and thus it does not require an YouTube API key.

 ### PIPE-VIEWER

-[pipe-viewer](https://github.com/trizen/pipe-viewer) is a fork of `straw-viewer`, which parses the YouTube website directly.
+[pipe-viewer](https://github.com/trizen/pipe-viewer) is a fork of [straw-viewer](https://github.com/trizen/straw-viewer), which parses the YouTube website directly, and thus it does not require an YouTube API key.

 ### REVIEWS